sniporbob/PiRaTN/README.md

 # PiATAK
-Services, timers, and configuration for PiATAK
+Services, timers, and configuration for PiATAK.

+# Overview Of Components

 # Required Software